-As with all professional applications that require one, the personal statement is the heart of your overall application.
-While the data you’ve provided so far are undeniably important, equally important is your narrative account of your journey to this point.
-You will write one personal statement that will be sent to all schools to which you are applying, so this should be a general statement, not one tailored to specific schools (as some schools may have secondary applications, you will likely be able to do such tailoring there).
+As with all professional applications that require one, the personal statement is the heart of your application.
+While the data you’ve provided so far is undeniably important, equally important is a compelling narrative of your journey to this point.
+You will write one personal statement that will be sent to all schools to which you are applying, so this should be a general statement, not one tailored to specific schools (as some schools may have secondary applications, and you will likely be able to do such tailoring there).

 A strong dental school personal statement will usually do a few key things:

-You should type up your personal statement ahead of time, prior to pasting it into the submission box, to ensure it is within the expected length.
+You should type up your personal statement to ensure it is within the expected length prior to pasting it into the submission box.
 If your statement is longer than 4,500 characters (including spaces, returns, and punctuation), you will not be able to save it.
-As well, you want to avoid any formatting like bold or italicized text, as this will not carry over into the text box.
+You will also want to avoid any formatting like bold or italicized text, as this will not carry over into the text box.
 You can include an extra line break between paragraphs to delineate them, as tabs will not carry over, either.

 In this section, you’ll find any additional information or requirements for the programs you’ve selected.
 Each program will usually have its own set of requirements and additional requests for information, so pay special attention to this section.
 If a program has additional requirements and you do not fulfill them, then your application will be incomplete.
-In particular, individual programs may have specific pre-requisites and additional questions they want candidates to answer.
-Note that, for some programs, these additional questions constitute a supplemental application, but that isn’t universal.
+In particular, each program may have specific pre-requisites and additional questions they want candidates to answer.
+Note that for some programs these additional questions constitute a supplemental application, but this isn’t universal.
 You must check with each program to which you’re applying to determine if a supplemental (or “secondary”) application is required in addition to these questions in the AADSAS.